Robert May, Baron May of Oxford: Climate change co-operation

 Although an atheist since age 11, May stated that religion may help society deal with climate change.
 While referring to what he believed to be a rigid structure of fundamentalist religion, he stated that the co-operational aspects of non-fundamentalist religion may in fact help with climate change.
 When asked if religious leaders should be doing more to persuade people to combat climate change, he stated that it was absolutely necessary.
+May also estimated that there may be approximately 7 million species present in the Earth, both animal and plant combined.

 Awards and honours

 May was appointed Knight Bachelor in 1996, and a Companion of the Order of Australia in 1998.
 In 2001, on the recommendation of the House of Lords Appointments Commission, he was created a life peer.
 He was one of the first fifteen peers to be elevated in this manner.
 After his initial preference for "Baron May of Woollahra" failed an objection from the Protocol Office of the Australian Prime Minister's Department, he chose the style and title Baron May of Oxford, of Oxford in the County of Oxfordshire.
 He was made a member of the Order of Merit in 2002.

 He was elected to the American Academy of Arts and Sciences in 1977 and to the Fellowship of the Royal Society in 1979.
 He became a Corresponding Fellow of the Australian Academy of Science in 1991, a Foreign Member of the United States National Academy of Sciences in 1992, a member of the American Philosophical Society in 2001, a member of the Academia Europaea in 1994, and Fellow of the Royal Society of New South Wales in 2010.

-In 2005, he was appointed an Honorary Fellow of the Royal Academy of Engineering.
+In 2005 he was appointed an Honorary Fellow of the Royal Academy of Engineering.
 In 2009 Lord May became only the 7th ever Honorary Fellow of the Australian Institute of Building (HonFAIB).
 He received honorary degrees from universities including Uppsala(1990), Yale (1993), Sydney (1995), Princeton (1996), and the Eidgenössische Technische Hochschule Zürich (2003).
 He was awarded the Weldon Memorial Prize by the University of Oxford (1980), an Award by the MacArthur Foundation (1984), the Medal of the Linnean Society of London (1991), the Marsh Christian Prize (1992), the Frink Medal by the Zoological Society of London (1995), the Crafoord Prize (1996), the Balzan Prize (1998) for Biodiversity and the Copley Medal by the Royal Society (2007) and the Lord Lewis Prize by the Royal Society of Chemistry (2008).